 I think that by now, it should be clear that Raju and Papadodimas' insights about the unavoidable state dependence are the key – and it is the key that is misunderstood by Marolf, Polchinski, and others.
 Even in ER=EPR, I just said that what the field operators are depends on which "corner of the Hilbert space" you want to describe.
 For the non-entangled corners, you pick the field operators describing two interiors.
 For the maximally entangled corners, field operators within an ER bridge are a better description (in ER=EPR, the state dependence is "manifest" because the two regions of the Hilbert space invite you to use two inequivalent sets of field operators because the spacetime topologies are different).
 The modest claim here is that the local field operators always have a "limited range of validity" on the Hilbert space.
 But that shouldn't be controversial.
-That's an aspect of backreaction or the impossibility to describe quantum gravity in a manifestly local way.
+That's an aspect of the gravitational fields accompanying the masses created by the operators or the impossibility to describe quantum gravity in a manifestly local way.

 Finally, Marolf claims that "no one but Juan and Lenny understand ER=EPR".
 Now, this is just a plain lie.
 Perhaps a cute lie – because it mimics the bizarre claims that general relativity was only understood by 12 people in the world.
 But it is a lie, anyway.
 I surely do claim to understand the content of the claim as well as Maldacena and Susskind, and so do numerous people who have written about it.